 - Buenos Aires Food Tours is a locally run boutique tour agency that runs food tours in La Boca, Recoleta and San Telmo.

 - Steak lover?
 Then a parrilla tour is for you!
-This tour takes guests off the beaten path to discover the best steak restaurants in Buenos Aires.

 - Allie Lazar of Pick up the Fork also runs private food tours, you’ll need to contact her directly for details.